-If you’ve ever wondered whether God speaks through art, this message may help to you.
+If you’ve ever wondered whether God speaks through art, you may find this message encouraging.

 C.S.
-Lewis examined the purpose for art and literature in his book, An Experiment in Criticism.
-He believed one purpose for the arts is that we have need of a view of life that transcends our own.
+Lewis examined the purpose of art and literature in his book, An Experiment in Criticism.
+He believed one purpose for the arts is that we need a view of life that transcends our own.
 When asked why people read literature, he wrote:

 “The nearest I have yet got to an answer is that we seek an enlargement of our being.
 We want to be more than ourselves.
 Each of us by nature sees the whole world from one point of view with a perspective and a selectiveness peculiar to himself… We want to see with other eyes, to imagine with other imaginations, to feel with other hearts, as well as with our own… We therefore delight to enter into other men’s beliefs, even though we think them untrue.
 And into their passions, though we think them depraved… Literature enlarges our being by admitting us to experiences not our own… My own eyes are not enough for me, I will see through those of others… I will see what others have invented… In reading great literature I become a thousand men and yet remain myself… I see with a thousand eyes, but it is still I who see.
 Here, as in worship, in love, in moral action, and in knowing, I transcend myself; and am never more myself than when I do.”

 Speaking on the purpose for art, Lewis wrote:

 “The first demand any work of any art makes upon us is surrender.
 Look.
 Listen.
 Receive.
 Get yourself out of the way.”